pyconca/2017-web/README.rst

 To deploy you'd run the `fab` command.
 Keep in mind, Fabric is only supported for Python 2.

+In your Python 2 environment, run:

+    $ pip install --upgrade -r requirements/deploy.txt

-Before you run the command, make sure you have `secret.yml` (with proper secrets) in the root of the repo.
+Before you run the deploy command, make sure you have `secret.yml` (with proper secrets) in the root of the repo.

-`fab staging deploy -i <path/to/identity_key>`
+    fab staging deploy -i <path/to/identity_key>